No three in a line again

 - try to explain why there are no more answers.

-There is a web site on the no-three-in-line problem.
-Its url is www.uni-bielefeld.de/~achim/no3in/readme.html..
-This is still an open problem in mathematics and has an interesting number of sub problems relating to symmetry.
+This no-three-in-line problem is still an open problem in mathematics and has an interesting number of sub-problems relating to symmetry.
+See www.uni-bielefeld.de/~achim/no3in/readme.html.

-Mary is again making a square window with smaller red and white square panes of glass.
-This time her window will have 9 panes altogether.
-What is the smallest number of red panes she can put into the window so that no three of them are in a line and so that she can’t put in another red pane without there three being in a line?
+What is the smallest number of red panes Miriama can put into the window so that no three of them are in a line and so that she can’t put in another red pane without there three being in a line?

-- Let the class work on the problem in their groups.
+- After some discussion, have the students work on the problem in their groups.
+Encourage them to be systematic in their approach.

-- Let a few groups report back to the whole class.
-Try to choose groups that have used different approaches to the problem.
+- Have groups report back to the class.
+Choose groups that have used different approaches to the problem.

-We now work systematically through all of the cases.
-First we note that with 4 red panes, there has to be a row with two red panes.
-We consider two cases.
+Work systematically through all of the cases.
+First note that with 4 red panes, there has to be a row with two red panes.
+Consider two cases.
 The 2 red panes are in the first row and the two red panes are in the second row.
-We don’t have to worry about two red panes being in the third row as we could use a rotation to bring the third row up to the first row.
+Don’t worry about two red panes being in the third row as rotation can be used to bring the third row up to the first row.

 All other cases come from the above by symmetry.

-So we have two solutions for Mary.
+There are two solutions for Miriama.
 These are 1 and 16.
 It is clear that no symmetry of the square will take 1 into 16 and so these answers are really different.

 From work already done in the first part of this problem (see No Three-In-A-Line Level 3, More No-Three-In-A-Line, Level 4) we know that we can only use 4, 5 and 6 red panes here.
 The 4 case is covered by the first part of this problem.
 The 6 case is covered by No Three-In-A-Line.
 And the 5 case comes from the Extension of No Three-In-A-Line.